Skip to content

 Microservices

 Microservices implement the API logic and provide the corresponding service endpoints.
-AccuKnox uses Golang-based microservices for handling any streaming data (such as alerts and telemetry) and Python-based microservices for any other control-plane services.
+AccuKnox uses Golang-based microservices for handling streaming data (such as alerts and telemetry) and Python-based microservices for other control-plane services.

 Databases